Bambu Lab A1 Pen Plotter Setup Guide

 Attach Pen Holder & Plot

-Now that you've verified the paths with a dry run, it's time to create your actual plot.
+Now that you've completed the required dry run, it's time to create your actual plot.

 Attach the pen holder with pen